cstavitsky/cstavitsky.github.io/_posts/2017-07-18-reasonable-extremes.md

 Beyond the day-to-day monetary logistics, I worried about lifestyle creep.
 If I grew acclimated to spending more money on rent (especially *double* the previous rent), to living in a physically nicer place, it would be harder to go back to living in a mediocre apartment.
 Making this choice might subtly lead me to spend more on rent forever.

 And despite all the downsides, I still wanted to rent the apartment.
-In fact, there were some unexpected upsides.
+In fact, I recognized that making this decision would provide unexpected upsides.

-With my money and my choice to sign a lease, I would be physically aligning myself just like we did in that college classroom, somewhere between the windows and the blackboard.
+With my money and my choice to sign a lease, I re-aligned myself on the spectrum of values from earlier.
 I would have skin in the game, and would both reap the benefits of my decision and concede to its disadvantages.

 The choice I was considering required me to place myself differently on the spectrum this time.
 This diagram looks similar to the previous one, but don't be fooled: my preferences completely flipped.

 ![Jeeves, please fetch the brandy from my oak chest.](https://raw.githubusercontent.com/cstavitsky/cstavitsky.github.io/master/_posts/low_freedom_very_homey.png)

-These are the complete opposites of where I placed myself before.
-And the most interesting part of this idea has nothing to do with apartments: it's that our values are malleable, and that making a difficult decision has the power to melt down our values, then hammer them back into a different weapon like a blacksmith.
+The most interesting aspect of my value adjustments has nothing to do with apartments. _Our values are malleable; making a difficult decision has the power to melt down our values, then hammer them back into a different weapon like a blacksmith._

-I'm sure that some of the beliefs people held as they placed themselves on the imaginary spectrum during the icebreaker game have held strong nearly a decade later.
-But I'm also willing to bet that some of them have changed completely.

 I made a conscious decision that supported a radically different set of values than I'd previously accepted.
 And by adjusting my values, I opened myself up to the chance to try new experiences and develop new skills that I would have otherwise continued to overlook.